 Just as the sales process consists of those necessary concrete steps to progress with clients, brand standards are those concrete items that will convey for customers who you are as a company.
 Specifically, brand standards help establish and preserve your brand’s identity, and consist of those components that clients see on a regular basis: colors, logos, typeface, messaging, photography, and other graphic elements.
 Collectively, these items will allow customers to come to understand your business, and they will come to expect to see them in every interaction, from brochures to emails to presentations.

 Brand recognition is a common goal for those businesses who want to stand the test of time and make a mark in the industry, and visual elements are essential in achieving this.
 Standards are essential in creating cohesion and representing a unified message.
 Without having brand standards established early on, businesses run the risk of coming off as unfocused and scattered—a red flag for any new prospects considering working with them.
 Just as importantly, standards uphold for employees your brand’s mission, integrity, and philosophy.
-As your business grows, brand standards will help welcome and guide new employees into the fold, leading to a strengthened company overall.
+As your business grows, brand standards will help guide new employees into the fold.
+Leading to a strengthened company overall.
 All of this serves to help your brand take on new challenges and clients.

 Implement an Easy Way to Track Your Pipeline